 It is important for us to foster an organizational culture of diversity, inclusion and anti-racism by changing internal structures that have sustained a lack of these tenets.
 Here are some of the ways we commit to achieving these goals:

-Returning for a fourth year to celebrate and explore diversity and inclusion in comedy and entertainment, The Groundlings Theatre and School is proud to announce their annual Diversity Festival on November 13-15, 2020.
-Taking place entirely online this year amid the COVID-19 pandemic, The Groundlings have expanded their previous one-day event to a three-day weekend extravaganza with full days of sketch and improv classes, panels and shows.
-The Groundlings also welcome back sponsors NBC and Nickelodeon for a fourth year in a row.
+The Groundlings Theatre and School's annual Diversity Festival was held from November 13-15, 2020, and took place entirely online amid the COVID-19 pandemic.
+The Groundlings expanded their previous one-day event to a three-day weekend extravaganza with full days of sketch and improv classes, panels and shows.

 Diversity and Inclusion Scholarships